ocharles/blog/posts/2013-12-07-24-days-of-hackage-threepenny-gui.md

 ---
-title: 24 Days of Hackage: threepenny-gui
+title: "24 Days of Hackage: threepenny-gui"
 ---

 While a lot of the work I tend to do in Haskell is building libraries, there